prometheus/blackbox_exporter/CONFIGURATION.md

 # The size of the payload.
 [ payload_size: <int> ]

 # TTL of outbound packets.
-Can be used to test reachability of a target
+Value must be in the range [0, 255].
+Can be used
-# within a given number of hops, for example, to determine when network
+# to test reachability of a target within a given number of hops, for example,
-# routing has changed.
+# to determine when network routing has changed.
 [ ttl: <int> ]

 ```